-WAFA: Yes, toys from Siria for my African boys: a fragmentation grenade for Ali.
+WAFA: Yes, toys from Syria: a fragmentation grenade for Ali.
 And for my younger boy, Mazen, a rock from a house destroyed in the Hermel bombings.

-HUGO: Bombings?
+HUGO: Syria?

 WAFA: Yes, I was in the Hermel bombing.
-Actually, that was when my husband, deciding between saving me or helping himself, like a good Muslim martyr, chose option number two and took off with a Lybian woman fifteen years younger than me.
+Actually, that was when my husband, deciding between saving me or helping himself, like a good Muslim martyr, chose option number two and took off with a Lebanese woman fifteen years younger than me.
+He's a true believer, you see.
 (TAKES ANOTHER DRINK, A LONG ONE) Around then, I discovered how good vodka is.
 I guess that's why I'm so suspicious even to my mother.
 So, I decided to come here.
 For the children toys.
 And since everything's so pretty here and nothing ever happens...